Anorov/cloudflare-scrape/README.md

 ## Integration

 It's easy to integrate cloudflare-scrape with other applications and tools.
-Cloudflare uses 2 cookies as tokens: one to verify you made it past their challenge page and one to track your session.
-Simply send along both of these cookies, and the user-agent string you used to acquire these cookies, with any HTTP request and you will bypass the challenge page.
-Both cookies will eventually expire, so be sure to have code to handle that case and to re-acquire the cookies.
+Cloudflare uses two cookies as tokens: one to verify you made it past their challenge page and one to track your session.
+To bypass the challenge page, simply include both of these cookies (with the appropriate user-agent) in all HTTP requests you make.

 To retrieve just the cookies, use `cfscrape.get_tokens()`.

-(Note this function is a top-level function in the module, and is not a method of the scraper.
-So use `cfscrape.get_tokens()`; do not use `scraper.get_tokens()`.)
+*User-Agent Handling*

-These functions return a tuple of `(cookie_dict, user_agent_string)`. **You must use the same user-agent string for obtaining the tokens and for making requests with those tokens, otherwise Cloudflare will flag you as a bot.** That means you have to pass the returned `user_agent_string` to whatever script or service you are passing the tokens to, and it must use that passed user-agent when it makes HTTP requests.
+The two integration functions return a tuple of `(cookie_dict, user_agent_string)`. **You must use the same user-agent string for obtaining tokens and for making requests with those tokens, otherwise Cloudflare will flag you as a bot.** That means you have to pass the returned `user_agent_string` to whatever script, tool, or service you are passing the tokens to (e.g. curl, or a specialized scraping tool), and it must use that passed user-agent when it makes HTTP requests.

-You may optionally specify a custom user-agent with `cfscrape.get_tokens("http://somesite.com/", user_agent="User-Agent Here")`.
-A user-agent spoofing Firefox on Linux will be used by default.
+If your tool already has a particular user-agent configured, you can make cloudflare-scrape use it with `cfscrape.get_tokens("http://somesite.com/", user_agent="User-Agent Here")` (also works for `get_cookie_string`).
+Otherwise, a user-agent spoofing Firefox on Linux will be chosen by default.

 --------------------------------------------------------------------------------